Importance of coupling strength in shaping electron energy loss and phonon spectra of phonon-plasmon systems: Results

 \section{Results}

-The behaviors discussed in Sec. \ref{SecIII} correspond to the long wavelength limit, with nothing said about the large-$q$ behaviors nor a character of the corresponding excitations.
+The behaviors discussed in Sec. \ref{SecIII} correspond to the long-wavelength limit, with nothing said about the large-$q$ behaviors or the character of the corresponding excitations.
 Without the electron-hole continuum in Eq.~(\ref{eq:plasmonphonon}), the damping effects are absent as well.
-To overcome these limitations, by preserving the full momentum and frequency dependence in Eqs.~(\ref{eq:EELSspectrum}) and~(\ref{eq:RPApolarization}), we investigate in detail the structure of EELS spectra and the phonon spectral functions, along with the distribution of spectral weights among different excitations.
+To overcome these limitations, by preserving the full momentum and frequency dependence in Eqs.~(\ref{eq:EELSspectrum}) and~(\ref{eq:RPApolarization}), we investigate in detail the structure of EELS spectra and phonon spectral functions, along with the distribution of spectral weights among different excitations.
+Our results show that in addition to the adiabaticity parameter, the EPI strength is essentially important for the shape of spectra of phonon-plasmon coupled systems, motivating us to discuss regimes, with the experimentally relevant, the weak and the strong EPI separately.
 From the technical point of view, we use the analytical expression for the 3D Lindhard function $\chi_0(\mathbf{q},\omega)$ \cite{mihaila2011}, which simplifies the numerical work.

-Our results show that the interplay between different contributions to the screening in real materials change profoundly with the itinerant charge concentration.
-By varying this density, the adiabaticity parameter $\kappa$ may be tuned and different regimes probed.
-As the second important parameter for material modeling, we investigate the effect of the strength of EPI, discussing regimes with the weak and the moderate EPI separately.